 Do you need a visa to stay in the Netherlands?

 Foreign nationals from the EU, EEA or Switzerland are exempt from the visa requirement.
 For some nationalities outside the EU there is no visa requirement either.
-Full details can be found on the website of the Ministry of Foreign Affairs (Ministerie van Buitenlandse Zaken).
-Click here for the list of countries whose nationals require a visa (visumplichtige landen) for a stay of up to 90 days.
+Full details can be found on the website of the Ministry of Foreign Affairs.
+Click here for the list of countries whose nationals require a visa for a stay of up to 90 days.

 Schengen area visa

 A Schengen visa allows a foreign national to stay and travel in the Schengen area for up to three months within a six month period.
 The visas have a validity of one, three and five years, depending on applicants’ visa and travel history.
 If you have a Schengen visa for the Netherlands, you will also be permitted to travel in the other countries belonging to the Schengen area.
-A handy short-stay calculator (and a user's guide for it), which can be used to calculate the period of allowed stay, can be found on this page.
+There is a handy short-stay calculator (and a user's guide for it), which can be used to calculate the period of allowed stay.

 Where to apply for a visa